 A learning tool is any software or online tool or service that can be used for your own personal learning or for teaching or training.

-Beneath the presentation is a summary of the movers and shakers on the list, but you can find my more detailed analysis in 10 trends for workplace learning (from the Top 100 Tools for Learning 2015).
+Here is a summary of the movers and shakers on the list, but you can find a more detailed analysis in a post on Jane Hart’s blog, 10 trends for workplace learning (from the Top 100 Tools for Learning 2015).

 - Twitter is No 1 tool for 7th year in a row, but this year it is very closely followed by YouTube.

 - Although traditional, commercial, e-learning authoring and management tools appear on the list, the list is one again dominated by free online (social) tools.

 |New (and returning) tools||Big movers UP the list|

 - Tools moving off the list in 2015: Hootsuite, Zite, Voicethread, Flickr, Storify, Mahara, Glogster Edu, Tumblr, OpenOffice, Wikispaces, Pearltrees, Voki, Paperli, LINE, Pro Profs Quizmaker, Moovly and Blendspace